conda/ceps/cep-1.md

 All CEPs will be resolved as either *rejected*, *accepted* or *deferred* depending on the consensus of the community.
-Once the community has reached a consensus, a Conda maintainer will update the status of proposal, add a link to the discussion in the table and, regardless of the resolution, merge the pull request with these updates.
+Once the community has reached a consensus, a conda maintainer will update the status of the proposal, add a link to the discussion in the table and, regardless of the resolution, merge the pull request with these updates.